 01 Feb Building Regulations for Balustrades

 When building a new home or adding an extension, it’s crucial to consider which regulations you need to follow.
-Although it seems like a hassle at the time, these regulations are made with the user’s safety in mind, and are best thought about before commencing the process, rather than during or after.
+Although it seems like a hassle at the time, these regulations are made with the user’s safety in mind, and are best thought about before beginning your build, rather than during or after.

 In Queensland, over 20 people have died and hundreds of people have been injured between 2002 to 2012 after falling from decks or balconies.
 A portion of this statistic is associated with structural failure, which is why it is so important to ensure your balustrades comply with the national building regulations.

-Sentrel engineers balustrades that follow the latest industry regulations and we have even made it simple for you to install them yourself.
+Sentrel manufactures balustrades that meet the latest industry regulations and we have made it simple for you to install them yourself.
 But even if the balustrade is built to industry regulations the strength of a balustrade is only as good as the substrate it is fixing to.
-It is recommended that occupiers of all residential dwellings with a timber deck or balcony (particularly those built before the 1940s) have them checked for structural integrity.
+It is recommended that occupiers of all residential dwellings with a timber deck or balcony have them checked for structural integrity.

-The Building Code of Australia (BCA) sets building regulations for all States and Territories.
-It provides a consistent set of Australian building standards in the areas of health, fire, safety and sustainability.
-Sentrel have provided the relevant Balustrade code here and have summarised some key points below.
+Building codes in Australia are determined by the Australian Building Codes Board (ABCB) and laid out in the National Construction Code (NCC).
+The NCC provides a consistent set of Australian building standards in the areas of health, fire, safety and sustainability.
+Here are the relevant balustrade building codes and below we have summarised some of the key points.

 What is a Balustrade and Why do You Need it?

-A balustrade is a fall prevention barrier which must be provided alongside any stairway or ramp, any floor, corridor, hallway, balcony, verandah, mezzanine or path of access to a building if it is not bounded by a wall or any level more than 1 m above adjoining floor or finished ground level.
+A balustrade is a fall prevention barrier which must be provided alongside any stairway or ramp, any floor, corridor, hallway, balcony, verandah, mezzanine or path of access to a building if it is more than 1 metre above ground level.
 Many accidents happen every year due to illegally built decks and balconies, or ones that haven’t been regularly inspected and maintained.
 Regulated decks, balconies and balustrades help to prevent these accidents from happening.

-Stairs more than four metres in height – a balustrade must also not have any climbable elements, such as horizontal rails, located between 150 millimetres and 760 millimetres from the floor.
+For surfaces higher than four metres above the ground must have all of the above conditions must be met with the addition that they cannot have any climbable elements, such as horizontal rails, located between 150 millimetres and 760 millimetres from the floor.

 Climate